Baldwin County

 Coastal Area Program Permit Information

-You may apply for the Coastal Area Program Permit in the Citizenserve Portal at www.BaldwinCountyAL.gov/CSP.
+You may apply for the Coastal Area Program Permit in the CitizenServe Portal at www.BaldwinCountyAL.gov/CSP.
 Register or login to get started.
-Click on the HOME link at the top, then click on the blue Building Department button.
-Choose the permit type of Coastal Area Program Permit.
+Under the BUILDING DEPARTMENT section, click on APPLY FOR A PERMIT.
+Next, choose the permit type of COASTAL AREA PROGRAM PERMIT.
+Click to review the Coastal Area Program Permit Checklist.

 Information Specific to Dune Walkovers

-A dune walkover is a raised walkway constructed for the purpose of protecting the beach and dune system between mean high tide and the construction control (CCL) line from damage that may result from anticipated pedestrian traffic to the beach, and which is no more than six (6) feet in width for multiple family/commercial/public structures, no more than four (4) feet in width for single family/two family structures, constructed without roof or walls, elevated at least one (1) foot above the dune, and extends seaward of the vegetation line.
+A dune walkover is a raised walkway constructed for the purpose of protecting the beach and dune system between mean high tide and the construction control (CCL) line from damage that may result from anticipated pedestrian traffic to the beach, and which is contained within the area of the private lot(s) and complies with the design and construction requirements established by the Alabama Department of Environmental Management (ADEM) and the United States Fish and Wildlife Service (USFWS).

-E. No vertical or horizontal structures shall be allowed above thirty-eight (38) inches from the walking surface, i.e., roofs, walls, pergolas, etc.
+5. No vertical or horizontal members shall be allowed above thirty-eight (38) inches from the walking surface, i.e. handrails, pergolas, etc.

-J. No dune walkover construction shall occur during the sea turtle nesting season from May 1 through November 1.
+9. No dune walkover construction shall occur during the sea turtle nesting season from May 1st through November 1st.

 Water Quality